TAIJULAMAN/react-conditional-rendering/README.md

 # Conditional rendering

+Your components will often need to display different things depending on different conditions.
+In React, you can conditionally render JSX using JavaScript syntax like if statements, &&, and ? : operators.

 In React, **conditional rendering** lets you show or hide UI elements based on certain conditions—usually controlled by **props**, **state**, or **logic**.

 ## Basic `if` Statement